TidierOrg/TidierIteration.jl/README.md

 ## What is TidierIteration.jl?

 TidierIteration.jl is a 100% Julia implementation of the `purrr` R package.
-It aims to ease the different ways to `map` Julia objects: arrays, dicts and so on.
+It aims to ease the different ways to `map` (or `apply`) functions to Julia objects: arrays, dicts and so on.
 It also provides some tools of functional programming: adverbs, composition, safe-functions and more.

 ## Installation